nbdc-datahub/hbcd-docs/docs/instruments/bcgi/maps-tl.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
 <p>Each of the 17 items for MAPS-TL is answered on a scale of 1 to 6: 1 [Never], 2 [Rarely (Less than once per week)], 3 [Some (1-3) days of the week], 4 [Most (4-6) days of the week], 5 [Every day of the week], 6 [Many times each day].
-A **sum score** is generated when the caregiver provides a numerical score of 1 to 6 for at least 9 out of the 17 items.
+A <strong>summary score</strong> is generated when the caregiver provides a numerical score of 1 to 6 for at least 9 out of the 17 items.
 If fewer than 9 items are completed, the score is marked as missing.
 When responses are available for 9 to 16 items, a prorated score is calculated using the formula:
 <p style="font-size: 0.9em;">
   \[
   \text{Prorated Score} = \left( \frac{\text{Sum of answered items}}{\text{Number of items answered}} \right) \times \text{17}